This probably isn’t the first cold calling post you’ve read. There are TONS of sales tips and techniques all over the Internet about cold calling.

 There’s no “I” in “team.”

-And when you’re reaching out to a prospect for the first time, consider yourself to be the biggest team player of all.
+And when you’re reaching out to a prospective customer for the first time, consider yourself to be the biggest team player of all.

 Cold calls that include collaborative language are generally more likely to result in follow-up.